Photon-HDF5/photon-hdf5-matlab-write/README.md

 -Write TEMP YAML File (for nsALEX,smFRET,usALEX, and Minimal required data) -Write TEMP DATA HDF5 File and write HDF5 with phconvert

-<b>Initialization of phforge in MATLAB</b>
+**Initialization of phforge in MATLAB**

 In order to use phforge within matlab, the PATH must be added to MATLAB.
-After phforge has been installed and the PATH has been updated (either by "source ~/.bash_profile" or restarting computer), the easiest way to find the PATH for phforge is the command: which phforge
+After phforge has been installed and the PATH has been updated (either by "source ~/.bash_profile" or restarting computer), the easiest way to find the PATH for phforge is the command: `which phforge`

 ![Find_Path](Figures/Find_Path.png?raw=true "Find_Path;")